hci-lab-um/heuristics-for-test-tool-design/H04-What-communication-needs-or-preferences-do-those-people-have.md

+<a name="TopofPage"></a>
-# H4 What communication needs or preferences do those people have?
+H4 What communication needs or preferences do those people have?
 [◄ Go back](README.md)

 Theme: WHO?

 Heuristic Question: What communication needs or preferences do those people have?

-## Explanation and subquestions
+## Explanation and sub-questions
 This heuristic is used to add depth to your findings from H02 and H03.
 Different people have different communication styles.
 The media, speed, level of detail, and other factors change how people want to receive and impart information.
 Some people have specific accessibility requirements.
 This is not a binary choice – generally people will fall somewhere on a spectrum for all of these factors, and also their preferences and needs may change in different situations and over time.